jffcastro/AssetFlow/CS2_API_INTEGRATION.md

 ## Error Handling

 ### API Key Missing
-- Shows notification: "PricEmpire API key not found.
+- Shows notification: "Pricempire API key not found.
 Please configure it in settings."
 - Does not attempt API call

 ### API Request Failed